timrogers/litra/README.md

 With this driver, you can:

 - Turn your light on and off
-- Get the current power state of your light
+- Check if the light is on or off
 - Set and get the brightness of your light
 - Set and get the temperature of your light